3 Ready-to-Preach Easter Sermons to Engage Listeners

 God always intended to have a perfect, mutually loving relationship with people.
-When he made Adam and Eve, he declared that his creation was very good (Genesis 1:31).
+It’s no mere coincidence that when God man Adam and Eve he said his creation was very good (Genesis 1:31).

-The Law couldn’t fix the problem of sin
+The Law couldn’t heal our brokenness from sin

 “The Law” is a set of 613 commandments we find in the Old Testament, and it told the Israelites what living in a right relationship with God looked like.
 It meant doing good, and not doing evil.
 And when the Israelites made mistakes, they had to make a sacrifice to restore that relationship.
 Sin always cost them something.

 Our sin pointed to a larger problem though.
 Sin isn’t just an act of rebellion.
 Our sinfulness had impacted every aspect of who we were—from our minds to our hearts.
 As Jesus taught in the Sermon on the Mount (specifically in Matthew 5:21-22) the Law’s didn’t go far enough to make us truly right with God.
 It also didn’t provide a way to make us completely righteousness (Matthew 5:20, Romans 3:20).

 None of us, by any merit of our own or by any amount of inherent “goodness” can make ourselves good in God’s sight.
 The only way we could become righteous was if God gave it to us (Romans 3:22).

 We’ve earned death because of our sin

 When sin entered the world, it ushered in a new era of death and decay (Genesis 2:17).
 The Law makes us aware of our sin by showing us the symptoms (Romans 3:20), but it can’t cure us.
 And regardless of what symptoms we exhibit or how severe they are, we will all die as a result.